 Trauma-Informed Care is defined as mental health treatment that is directed by understanding the profound trauma impact on neurological, biological, psychological and social aspects.
 A high percentage of persons who receive mental health services have traumatic experiences, and we understand that this may apply to the children and adolescents in our care as well.

 At University Behavioral Center, we are mindful about utilizing a trauma informed care approach in a patient’s individualized treatment plan when clinically appropriate.

-University Behavioral Center offers no-cost, confidential assessments 24 hours a day, 7 days a week.
-Call us any time at 407-281-7000.
+University Behavioral Center offers no-cost, confidential assessments for individuals in need of mental health or substance abuse treatment.
+Our staff is available 24 hours a day, 7 days a week to schedule assessments.
+Call us any time at 407-281-7000 or complete and submit our online contact form.
 If you need immediate medical assistance, contact 911 or seek the nearest emergency room.